googlearchive/firebase-simple-login/docs/v1/web/providers/custom.md

 ### Token Restrictions

-The token payload can contain any data of your choosing, however it must contain a `"uid}` key, which must be a string of less than 256 characters.
+The token payload can contain any data of your choosing, however it must contain a `"uid"` key, which must be a string of less than 256 characters.
 The generated token must be less than 1024 characters in total.

 ## Authenticating Clients